-Detecting anomalies in financial time series with the LSTM-AE SageMaker Algorithm
+Detecting anomalies in financial time series with the LSTM-AE SageMaker algorithm

 Anomaly detection in financial time series plays a crucial role in identifying unusual market conditions that could affect trading strategies and pose risks to investors.
 Anomaly detection can help identify abnormal price movements or trading volumes associated with specific events, such as earnings announcements, release of economic indicators, or geopolitical tensions.
 Anomaly detection algorithms are also useful for automatically detecting and correcting data quality issues in the market data time series used for calculating portfolio risk measures [1].